 Introduction to Accounting / Bookkeeping: Many homeschool curriculum companies offer complete products if you don’t see it under “math” try looking under “electives.”

 Game Theory & Probability: This will totally appeal to anyone who likes to play card games, roll dice, flip coins, or talk about sports statistics and winning the lottery.
-The Great Courses has several really great full curriculum options, but I personally loved the free streaming lecture series called Against All Odds
+The Great Courses has several really great full curriculum options, but it’s a little expensive in DVD form- if you subscribe to Great Courses Plus, you can stream it on demand.

 Industrial Arts Math: Having an aspiring welder, I was thrilled to make Math for Welders his math book this year.
 What an exciting way to learn and expand on arithmetic using blueprints and diagrams for my son.
 He finally found the “why” behind much of the math he learned in middle school.
-(P.S. the manufacturer won’t sell you the teacher’s edition -with answers- but odd answers are provided in the back I found an answer key on eBay)
+(P.S. the manufacturer won’t sell you the teacher’s edition -with answers- but I found an answer key on eBay *score* or in a pinch, you can look in the back of the book where they provide the answers to all the odd numbered questions.)

 College Math / and or / Mathematics for Liberal Arts: We spoke earlier about testing out of college math while still in high school.
 If you’re eager to try this option, you can find out about the content of these 2 exams at the links above.
 While you might be able to find a college text, you can likely build a curriculum DIY style for either of these courses.
 This is a great math credit option for 11th or 12th grade.
 Compare the DSST Math for the Liberal Arts vs. CLEP College Mathematics